Shopify/sprockets-commoner/README.md

 ### Requirements

 1. Ruby v2+.
-2. Rails/Any other application that uses Sprockets.
+2. Rails 4+/Any other application that uses Sprockets 3+.
 2. NPM v3+.
 We only support version 3 because commoner doesn't do any sort of deduplication of dependencies, so you could end up with a huge bundle if you don't want out.
 We only test against version 3, so you will definitely run into issues when running version 2.
 3. We recommend and support version 4+ of Node.js.